roscha444/multiple-instances-tomcat/README.md

 # Install Multiple Instances of Apache Tomcat on Linux
 A simple bash script to install 1 - 4 apache tomcat instances.
-The script creates a separate folder for each instance and changes the ports in the server.xml
+The script creates a separate folder for each instance and changes the ports in the server.xml There is also the option of automatically configuring Apache Tomcat instances as a service.
 ## Run RunInstallation.sh

 1. Go to the folder where you want to install the apache tomcat instances.
 The script creates subfolders for each instance in this folder.